 Table of Contents

 Geneva, Switzerland was a total disappointment.
 Even though I roamed the streets of Old Town for hours, I didn’t see one cat—in an alley, on a windowsill, or hiding in the bushes.
 And I looked.

 Geneva is a city that has gone to the dogs.
 Their owners promenade them on the lakefront, bring them to bars and even let them run wild in the parks.

-But surely I tell myself there will be cats in Croatia.
+But surely I tell myself there will be cats of Croatia who will be happy to meet me.
 So after I check into my hotel in a seaside village near Dubrovnik, I immediately embark on a walk.

-Postscript: On my way back to the hotel, I am disappointed to find the calico cat has vanished.
+On my way back to the hotel, I was disappointed to find the calico cat had vanished.
 But then I find her sauntering along the rocky ledge of a restaurant, stopping to observe guests who are eating their meals.
-Clearly she makes a perfect maitre’d.
+Clearly, she makes a perfect maitre’d.